HackYourFuture/JavaScript3/Week1/MAKEME.md

 1. A first request to obtain repository information.
 2. A second request using the `contributors_url` obtained from (1) to get a list of contributor information.

-Both request must be done asynchronously.
+Both requests must be done asynchronously.

 Making two XMLHttpRequests in a row, where the second requests depends on the response of the first request is part of the assignment.
 While it is possible to figure out beforehand what the value of the `contributors_url` will be (by carefully reading the documentation), and subsequently make two independent XMLHttpRequests, this is not what is expected.